omiridoue/sgsss-workflow/README.md

 Please do not hesitate to get in contact if you have queries, criticisms or ideas regarding these materials: [PGR Eleni Omiridou](mailto:2333157o@student.gla.ac.uk)

 > Copyright 2025, omiridoue.
 All examples and descriptions are licensed under the <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

+## Citations

+> The Turing Way Community.
+(2022).
+The Turing Way: A handbook for reproducible, ethical and collaborative research (1.0.2).
+Zenodo.
+DOI 10.5281/zenodo.3233853.

+> The Turing Way Community, & Scriberia.
+(2020, March 3).
+Illustrations from the Turing Way book dashes.
+Zenodo. http://doi.org/10.5281/zenodo.3332807.

+> Graeme R. Grimes, Evan Floden, Paolo Di Tommaso, Phil Ewels and Maxime Garcia Introduction to Workflows with Nextflow and nf-core. https://github.com/carpentries-incubator/workflows-nextflow 2021.

+>The lesson material was adapted with permission from from seqera labs [nextflow-tutorial](https://github.com/seqeralabs/nextflow-tutorial)